jbcodeforce/kafka-studies/docs/mirrormaker.md

 * connect-configs: This topic will store the connector and task configurations.
 * connect-offsets: This topic is used to store offsets for Kafka Connect.
 * connect-status: This topic will store status updates of connectors and tasks.

+## From Event Streams On Cloud to Strimzi Cluster on Openshift